nasa/Common-Metadata-Repository/system-validation-test/README.md

 When running the suite against a newly instantiated instance of CMR, use the `@quick` tag as other tests may make assumptions about data being present.

+When running @ingest tests, it's required to configure $MY_CMR_EDL_TOKEN in environment or cucumber profile to a provider that exists in the test environment.

 ### Tags